codefoster/middleware/README.md

 This illustrates the philosophy of a Turn, which is to provide the minimal foundation necessary to build even higher-level abstractions.

+>JF: Hmm.
+I see what you're doing here putting a Turn at the bottom of the stack, and this may just be a matter of nomenclature.
+Although I like the name, and I like that it distinguishes a bot from say a web framework, I also sort of like using the `context` name at this low level because it's very familiar.
+I suppose we have at this level aready used the term `Activity` and we may as well start using specific nomenclature.
+Just thinking out loud.

+>JF: FWIW, I came back to this after spending some time in your code and I'm liking the name `turn` at this level now.

 ### TurnAdapter

 This is my version of `Bot`.
 (I'm not attached to the name.)

+>JF: good because I very much dislike the name TurnAdapter :)

 This provides: